 Human beings for many centuries have attempted placing various objects in the mouth, to replace teeth that were missing from extractions.
-Modern Dental implants have been one of the best dental innovation and best dental products that has come into dentistry in the last 80 years.
+Modern Dental implants have been one of the best dental innovations and best dental products that have come into dentistry in the last 80 years.
 Many people ask various types of dental implant questions - one of them is, how long have dental implants been around?
 Generally, around 1965 was when dental implants started to be used on a limited scale.
-The doctor credited with modern dental implant invention is Dr Branemark.
+The doctor credited with modern dental implant invention is Dr. Branemark.
 He was a Swedish scientist and physician.
-In the 1950’s, Dr Per Ingvar Branemark placed titanium oculars first in the lower leg bones of rabbits.
-He and his team noticed that there was integration between the oculars and the bone, and that they could not be removed from the bones after a period of healing.
+In the 1950s, Dr. Per Ingvar Branemark placed titanium oculars first in the lower leg bones of rabbits.
+He and his team noticed that there was integration between the oculars and the bone and that they could not be removed from the bones after a period of healing.
 Basically, he found that the screws were fused to the bone.
 This osseointegration was very important.
-The first practical application of dental implants, was around 1965 - these dental implants were shaped like roots.
+The first practical application of dental implants was around 1965 - these dental implants were shaped like roots.
 Since then, dental implants have been one of the big breakthroughs for patients and dentists - in providing a product that could easily replace missing teeth.

 Dental Implant(s) are placed into the mouth or jaw bone - where a tooth or teeth had been extracted.
 First and foremost, total health history and full dental examination of the mouth is needed.
 The dentist, periodontist or oral surgeon will need to also have very good dental x-rays.
 The most common form of dental x-ray technology used is what is called a CT scan.
 Why do dentists and surgeons like having a CT scan done of the mouth and jaw?
 The main reason is that it provides a 3D / 3 Dimensional image of the patient's jaw bone.
 Hence, the dentist can better view what is going on under the gums or below the gingival line.